-There are over 100 surgeries for bunions.
-Research does not show which type of surgery is best—surgery needs to be specific to your condition.
+There are more than 100 surgeries for bunions.
+Research doesn't show which type of surgery is best.
+Your surgery needs to be specific to your condition.
 More than one procedure may be done at the same time.
+Surgeries include:

-The usual recovery period after bunion surgery is 6 weeks to 6 months, depending on the amount of soft tissue and bone affected.
+The usual recovery period after bunion surgery is 6 weeks to 6 months.
+How long it takes depends on the amount of soft tissue and bone affected.
 Complete healing may take as long as 1 year.

 You may want to consider surgery when: